ericoporto/ags-manual-wiki/Mouse.md

     mouse.SetPosition(160, 100);

-will place the mouse cursor in the centre of the screen.
+will place the mouse cursor in the center of the screen.

 *See Also:* [Mouse.SetBounds](Mouse#mousesetbounds)